riotkit-org/backup-repository/docs/source/first-steps.rst

 - Mount data as volumes.
 Use bind-mounts to have files placed on host filesystem (volumes can be deleted, bind-mounted files stays anyway)
 - Application behind a gateway (proxy_pass) should have *NGINX_REQUEST_BUFFERING=off* to avoid double-buffering (slows down performance)
 - Use *SECURITY_ADMIN_TOKEN* environment variable to setup an administrative token to be able to log-in into the application
+- For automation, use *POST_INSTALL_CMD* to execute console commands to create collections and tokens with ids your applications expects

 Development environment setup
 =============================